josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

  $$x_{k+1} = f(x_k, u_k)$$

-This function could be as simple as a force pushing on a box in one direction:
+This function could be as simple as a force pushing on a box in one dimension:

 ![box_f_example](/assets/rocket_landing/simple_f.png){: width="500px" style="text-align: center;"}